yummyhopper/LLM_Automated_BI_Project/README.md

 # Chatting With A BigQuery Database Using LLMs: A New Frontier For BI?

-### Description
+### Introduction

-Imagine if your database was a person...
-Let's call him Kregg.
-Kregg is a normal guy other than having your entire database of business analytics at his finger tips.
-If you have a question about your data, you can just ask Kregg and he'll tell you the answer.

-The goal of this project was to build a chatbot that could facilitate a discussion between a business executive and their data through natural language.
-I used LangChain to build an AI application that queries a public BigQuery ecommerce database, and then allows you to chat directly with your data through a Gradio interface.

-I began by installing and importing the necessary packages and libraries, setting up my BigQuery credentials, and cloning the database.
-I then by defining functions that scraped the schema information from the database, including nested fields, and built a description in natural language that I could feed to the model.
-Using the schema the model then writes a SQL query based on the users question and returns a dataframe with the data as an answer.
-I then created a chat interface where users can ask questions and extract insights from the data and a graphing agent for data visualizations.

-This project presents a new frontier for business intelligence enabled by large language models.
-While the SQL isn't always flawless and the chatbot can get confused at times, the ability to run and execute queries on a personal database dramatically speeds up the business intelligence workflow and presents new ways to interact with data.
+Imagine your database as a person—let's call him Kregg.
+Kregg is an ordinary individual, except he possesses all your business analytics at his fingertips.
+Whenever you have a question about your data, you simply ask Kregg, and he provides the answer.
+The goal of this project was to create a chatbot that enables business executives to interact with their data through natural language.
+To achieve this, I developed an AI application using LangChain that queries a public BigQuery e-commerce database, allowing direct interaction with the data via a Gradio interface.
+The process began by installing and importing the necessary packages and libraries, setting up BigQuery credentials, and cloning the database.
+I then defined functions to extract schema information from the database, including nested fields, and generated a natural language description to input into the model.
+Using this schema, the model generates SQL queries based on user questions, returning a dataframe with the requested data.
+Additionally, I developed a chat interface that enables users to ask questions and extract insights from the data, along with a graphing agent for data visualizations.
+This project represents a new frontier for business intelligence, empowered by large language models.
+While the SQL isn't always perfect and the chatbot occasionally encounters challenges, the ability to execute queries on a personal database significantly accelerates the business intelligence workflow and introduces innovative ways to interact with data.

 ### Use Cases